Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

 Initially we take the advection term $b=(0,0)$, to see the accuracy of the diffusion and boundary term.
 Also, we take the non-constant scalar diffusion coefficient,

 where $f$ is constructed such that we have the exact solution

-Two domains will be used: a smooth arc shape extended into a simple square with a width $7\epsilon$ larger than outer radius; and an inverted domain, which has the arc cutout from a square, with the fixed amount extended inside the arc.
+Two domains will be used: a smooth arc shape extended into a simple square with a width $7\epsilon$ larger than the outer radius; and an inverted domain, which has the arc cutout from a square, with the fixed amount extended inside the arc.
 For convergence tests it is required to start with a mesh size small enough to ensure the new external boundary conditions do not impact the results.
-An example of this domain is shown in \cref{fig:arc}, and a sign distance function can be derived from \cite{Quilez2D}.
-The use of \ddfem{} allows complex domains to easily be defined by combining sign distance function, which is demonstrated in \cite{Benfield2025}.
+An example of this domain is shown in \cref{fig:arc}, and a SDF can be derived using \citet{Quilez2020}.
+The use of \ddfem{} allows complex domains to easily be defined by combining SDFs, which is demonstrated by \citet{Benfield2025}.

 These results are shown in \cref{fig:difArc,fig:difInvArc}.